0atman/trebetherick.net/content/haven.md

 - Brian loved school and was full of admiration for the wonderful head teacher Mr Russel Lanxon and class teacher Miss Buse.
 Mr Lanxon was still the headmaster 30 years later who employed Brian as a teacher in about 1975.

-In 1951 Brian went to Bodmin Grammar school.
+- In 1951 Brian went to Bodmin Grammar school.
 Transport was a taxi to Rock, bus to Wadebridge then the train to Bodmin.

-As a teenager, he took the summer holiday job of assistant postman at Trebetherick post office, Worthy House.
-The postmaster and manual telephone switchboard operator was George Harris.
-During the next 20 years Mabyn and Lewis continued to improve to The Haven, including adding a sun lounge and installing central heating.
+- During the next 20 years Mabyn and Lewis continued to improve to The Haven, including adding a sun lounge and installing central heating.

 <img width="80%" src="/1920 Fish Delivery.jpg" alt="1920 Fish Delivery.jpg">